-Judge Charles E. Burns informed the Commissioners Court of the need to adopt the 2023 Tax Rate of $0.5563760 per $100 valuation.
+Judge Charles E. Burns informed the Commissioners Court of the need to adopt the 2024 Tax Rate of $0.783700 per $100 valuation.

-Commissioner Sarita Armstrong-Hixon moved and Commissioner Israel Vela, Jr. seconded the motion; the motion was unanimously passed that the 2023 Rate be $0.5563760 per $100 valuation be adopted as presented.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Joe Recio seconded the motion; the motion was unanimously passed that the 2023 Rate be $0.783700 per $100 valuation be adopted as presented.

 Discuss & Act on the 3-2-1 Tax Discount.

-Irma Longoria, Tax Assessor/Collector and Judge Charles E. Burns of the need to consider whether the 3-2-1% tax discounts for October, November and December with no split payments should be approved.
+Irma Longoria, Tax Assessor/Collector and Judge Charles E. Burns informed the Commissioners Court of the need to consider whether the 3-2-1% tax discounts for October, November and December with no split payments is acceptable.

-Sarita Armstrong-Hixon Israel Vela, Jr. the 3-2-1% tax discounts for October, November and December with no split payments be approved.
+Commissioner Sarita Armstrong-Hixon moved and Commissioner Joe Recio seconded the motion; the motion was unanimously passed that the 3-2-1% tax discounts for October, November and December with no split payments be approved.

 Discuss & Act on the Regular Minutes of August 12th, 2024.